 The effects of the light on the water with the bubbles and leaves were beautiful!

-The next morning, after everyone had agreed to an early departure from the Visitor’s Center (because you can’t leave until the boats rafted to you on the outside leave!), we headed on to the next lock and bridge enroute to Elizabeth City.
+The next morning, after everyone had agreed to an early departure from the Visitor’s Center (because you can’t leave until the boats rafted to you on the outside leave, or at least untie from your boat!), we headed on to the next lock and bridge enroute to Elizabeth City.
 The bridge at South Mills and the lock after it, are once again, controlled by one lock master.
-So, after he opened the bridge, he hopped into his car and drive down to the lock to let all of the waiting boats in.
+So, after he opened the bridge, he hopped into his car and drive down to the lock to let all of the waiting boats inside.
 Once you pass the lock, you’re nearly at the end of the Dismal Swamp Canal, when it opens up into the Pasquotank River, which is beautiful and wide, as compared to the Swamp Canal.

 The trees, the water, the algae in it were all fascinating and beautiful.